I. Scope

 II.
 Policy Statement

-Animals may not be brought into any campus building or controlled facility unless an exception in Section VII below applies.
-No person shall bring an animal onto campus unless the animal is leashed, caged, or under direct physical control, unless an exception in Section VII below applies.
+No animal may not be brought into any university building or controlled facility unless an exception in Section VII below applies.
+Where exceptions apply, animals shall only be brought onto campus when leashed, caged, or otherwise constrained and under physical control.

 III.
 Definitions

-D. Pet (Domestic Animal): means an animal that is of a species that normally and customarily shares human habitat and is normally dependent on a human for food and shelter, including dog, cats and other common domestic animals.
+Pet (Domestic Animal): means an animal that is of a species that normally and customarily shares human habitat and dependent on a human for food and shelter, including dog, cats, and other common domestic animals.

 IV.
 Compliance